madprops/blog/docs/armtrak.md

 In the center of the map there is a circle called the Safe Zone.

-While in the Safe Zone players get no damage, they can't attack.
+While in the Safe Zone, players get no damage and they can't attack.

 The image of the Safe Zone changes every day.
 Every monday is a certain image, every sunday is a certain image, etc. This can be 7 stages of something, like a person: When they're old, young, and other differences.

 The safe zone can be opened and closed with a single laser hit.
-When it is open it has a green border and ships can enter.
-When it is closed it has a red border and ships bounce when trying to enter.
-The charged laser, and bombs, always bounce off the safe zone at an angle.
+When it is open, it has a green border and ships can enter.
+When it is closed, it has a red border and ships bounce when trying to enter.
+The charged laser and bombs always bounce off the safe zone at an angle.

 Ships regenerate health automatically, but while on the safe zone they regen faster.

 On laser upgrades, the laser given to a player is random, it can be any one from the array of available lasers.
+This excludes certain lasers like charged, skull, and single.

 There are 4 warps that appear randomly on the map every certain amount of minutes.
 They can be used or destroyed.
 On every iteration they are replaced and renewed.
 When used, they act as portals that move the ship to a certain location on the map.
 When destroyed they stop working as portals, and instead reflect lasers shot at them.